unccd/Prais4-reporting-manual/SO4.md

 Protecting important sites for biodiversity is critical to halting the decline in biodiversity and ensuring the long-term and sustainable use of terrestrial natural resources.
 Establishing protected areas is an important mechanism for achieving this aim, and this indicator measures progress toward the conservation, restoration and sustainable use of terrestrial ecosystems and their services.

-Protected areas as defined by the IUCN  are clearly defined geographical spaces, recognized, dedicated and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values.
+Protected areas as defined by the IUCN[^6]  are clearly defined geographical spaces, recognized, dedicated and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values.
 A variety of specific management objectives and levels of access are recognized within this definition, spanning conservation, restoration and sustainable use.

 In addition to protecting biodiversity, protected areas have high social and economic value because they support local livelihoods, protect watersheds from erosion, contain a wealth of genetic resources, support recreation and tourism industries, provide for science, research and education, and contain many cultural and other non-material values.